Why This Methodology Exists

 The comparison table reveals a key pattern: different types of resources serve different purposes.
 Platforms like Conductor and Profound provide world-class measurement capabilities but don't define how your organization should coordinate work.
 Manuals like iPullRank's provide deep technical knowledge but focus on engineering rather than governance.
 Entity frameworks like Kalicube excel in their domain but don't address general GEO coordination.

-TSM is designed to fill a specific gap: the organizational operating model.
+TSM is a full GEO methodology; the specific gap it was built to fill is the cross-functional coordination layer.
 It answers questions like: Who owns what?
 How does work flow between teams?
 What meeting cadences maintain coordination?
 How do you diagnose when things break down?

 Omer Geled